resend/resend-node/examples/with-nextjs-typescript/README.md

-# Klotty with Next.js
+# Resend with Next.js

-This example shows how to use Klotty with [Next.js](https://nextjs.org).
+This example shows how to use Resend with [Next.js](https://nextjs.org).

 ## Instructions